ceejbot/soulsy/README.md

 - [x] Debounce keys.
 Especially the show/hide button.
 - [x] Wire up the mod to MCM to show its config & write user settings.
 - [x] Figure out what I'm doing wrong with MCM config settings.
 No really.
+- [x] Figure out what I'm doing wrong with translation files.
+UTF-16 LE, one tab.
+What else? **CRLF**.
 - [x] Why is consuming potions unstable?
 Sometimes fine, sometimes lockup.
 - [x] Make re-equipping the left-hand item work.
 - [x] Wire up the inventory-changed hooks.